hanstar17/nvim/README.md

 # Neovim Config

 ## Notes
-- Terminal on Mac doesn't support tokionight.
+- Terminal on Mac doesn't support tokionight colorscheme.
 Use other terminal emulators such as Kitty.